 Taking small steps, one at a time, with this hierarchy in mind, is the best way to take part in the movement.
 Be mindful and make changes that are sustainable to you; overwhelming yourself will likely lead to unhappiness and the desire to revert back to wasteful habits.
 Even making one change in your life makes a difference and supports the movement.

 - Refuse: Opt out of junkmail.
 Say no to freebies at events, at work, at gatherings, etc. (In her book, Bea Johnson says, “Every time you take one, you create a demand to make more”).
 Shake-dry your hands when using a public restroom rather than using paper towels.
 Say “no straw, please” when ordering a drink.
-Carry items by hand out of the store, when possible, instead of taking a disposable bag for just one or two items.
+Carry items by hand out of the store, when possible, instead of taking a disposable bag for just one or two items, or use a reusable bag.

 - Reduce: Avoid unnecessary purchases.
 Limit the amount of clothes you buy; try to avoid food waste; make your own simple household cleaners, personal care products, and food staples; avoid plastic packaging at the grocery store (try buying foods with minimal/no packaging), and try to stop impulse buying.